 Arctic Wildlife and Landscapes

-This 5-day adventure will take you deep into the remote Arctic environment where we'll photograph wildlife, fall colors, Northern Lights, and stunning mountain landscapes!
+This 6-day adventure will take you deep into the remote Arctic environment where we'll photograph wildlife, fall colors, Northern Lights, and stunning mountain landscapes!
 You'll get to spend time with musk oxen and see caribou as they make their way over mountain passes.
 We'll travel through the mighty Brooks Range with endless mountain peaks!
 The trip is limited to 8 participants and 2 instructors and is rated Moderate for physical intensity.
-The workshop fee includes all transportation, hotels, food, and photo guiding and you can save 10% by joining our Loyalty Program.
+The workshop fee includes all transportation, hotels, and photo guiding.
+Save 10% by joining our Loyalty Program!

-- Venture high above the Arctic Circle on this 5-day adventure where we will encounter some of the best wildlife and landscapes of the far north.
+- Venture high above the Arctic Circle on this 6-day adventure to experience the incredible wildlife and landscapes of the far north.

-- Wildlife species include musk oxen, red fox, caribou, dall sheep, moose, and much more!
+- Wildlife may include musk oxen, fox, caribou, dall sheep, moose, and more!

-- Immerse yourself in the grandeur of the mighty treeless Brooks Range surrounded by endless mountain peaks.
+- Immerse yourself in the grandeur of the mighty Brooks Range surrounded by endless mountain peaks.

-- We hope to find everything from peak fall colors to dancing aurora borealis in the skies above us.
-We'll cover lots of ground and have many different photo ops planned.
+- We'll cover lots of ground and have many different photo ops planned.

-- This workshop can be paired with our Alaska Fall Photo Workshop and is all-inclusive with lodging, meals, and transportation included.
+- This workshop can be paired with our Alaska Fall Photo Workshop and includes lodging and all transportation.

 - With only 8 participants and 2 instructors, we'll ensure everyone gets individual attention and quick access to their gear for wildlife shooting!

 Due to the unpredictability of weather in the high arctic, the itinerary below is subject to change.
-We will optimize our time to give you the best possible photography experience.
+We optimize your time to give the best possible photography experience.

-- Day 1 (Aug 31): Meet at 7PM for our orientation session at La Quinta in Fairbanks, AK.
-We'll cover detailed logistics for our upcoming days together in addition to shooting techniques.
+- Day 1 (Aug 29): Meet at 7PM for our orientation session at La Quinta in Fairbanks, AK.
+We'll cover detailed logistics and shooting techniques.

-- Day 2 (Sept 1): Depart at 8AM from La Quinta in Fairbanks, AK to begin our long journey to the north.
+- Day 2 (Aug 30): Depart after breakfast from Fairbanks, AK to begin our long journey to the north.
 We photograph the fall colors and rivers along the way, stopping whenever we have good wildlife sightings!
 We break for lunch at the Arctic Circle and do some short hikes to nice viewpoints.
 At sunset we photograph blazing tundra colors along an impressive river and then check into our hotel for the night.
 With cloudy conditions overnight, we do some post-processing training at the hotel.

-- Day 3 (Sept 2): After an early breakfast we set out to capture first light on the mountainous landscape before continuing up and over the mighty Brooks Range.
-Along the way, we stop to photograph dall sheep and caribou!
-As we descend the North Slope, the landscape gradually flattens out and we find several herds of musk oxen to photograph.
-Close to sunset we get some wonderful warm tones on the landscapes and wildlife.
-We check in for the night at our accommodations near the Arctic Ocean.
+- Day 3 (Aug 31): After an early breakfast we set out to capture first light on the mountainous landscape before continuing up and over the mighty Brooks Range where we stop to photograph red fox and caribou!
+As we descend the North Slope, the landscape gradually flattens and we find several herds of musk oxen bathed in warm evening light.
+We check in for the night at our hotel near the Arctic Ocean.

-- Day 5 (Sept 4): Today we decide to sleep in since we were out so late the night before.
-We load up the vehicles after breakfast and enjoy many more wildlife and landscape photo ops along the way!
-Once in Fairbanks, we enjoy our final group dinner at one of our favorite restaurants in town and reminisce on the wonderful experiences we shared together.
-Lodging is included for the night of Sept 4th at La Quinta
+- Day 6 (Sept 3): Today we decide to sleep in since we were out late the night before.
+We load up the vehicles after breakfast and enjoy many more photo ops on our way back to Fairbanks.
+We eat dinner as a group at one of our favorite restaurants in town and reminisce on the wonderful experiences we shared together.
+Lodging is included for the night of Sept 3rd at La Quinta

 What to Expect

-Trip difficulty is rated as Moderate since we will be doing some short hikes from the vehicles over rough terrain.
+Trip is rated Moderate for physical difficulty since we will be doing some short hikes from the vehicles over rough terrain.
 We won't be doing any more than 1-2 miles per day.
 You should be comfortable carrying your own photo gear.

 We expect to encounter lots of wildlife during our journey.
 We've been able to photograph musk oxen and caribou every year we've been there.
 Other species such as moose, red foxes, lynx, grizzly bear, dall sheep, otters, swans, snowy owls, ptarmigan, and more can occasionally be seen.
 Having 2 camera bodies will really help as you won't have to keep changing lenses for landscape shots vs wildlife shots.

-With 2 large vehicles and a small group of 8 participants, we'll have plenty of room to spread out along with quick access to our gear.
+With a small group of 8 participants, we'll have plenty of room to spread out along with quick access to our gear.
 This is really important since we need to respond quickly when we spot wildlife.

 If skies are clear in the evening, we'll be watching for the Northern Lights.
 If we see them, we'll be out photographing!
 Being this far north, we can often see the aurora even with low Kp activity.